English adverbs: Adverb vs adjective

 In the general case, adverbs do not function as attributive modifiers in a noun phrase, where adjectives typically do.
-Conversely, adjectives do not function modifiers in phrases apart from NPs.
+Conversely, adjectives do not function as modifiers in phrases apart from NPs.
 So you have the happy child, but not *the happily child and I will happily take it, but not *I will happy take it.

 There are cases, though, in which an adverb may be a non-attributive modifier in a noun phrase (NP), as in the situation recently in Spain.
 Also, adverbs may modify whole NPs as with even my neighbour.
 Some adverbs also share pronunciation and spelling with adjectives (e.g., very), which makes such tests inconclusive; you can't rule out the possibility that a word is an adverb simply because a word spelled that way can be a modifier in an NP.
 Moreover, not all adjectives can be attributive.

 Morphologically, many adverbs are formed by adding -ly to an adjective (e.g., easy → easily).
 It's also the case, though, that some adjectives end in -ly (e.g., friendly).
 There are also at least a few linguists who believe that -ly adverbs are simply an inflectional form of adjectives.

 There are two interrogative words how, an adverb and an adjective.
 The adjective is used only in question such as how was it, where the expected response is an adjective phrase such as good or very interesting.